-2.1.
-Algorithm Library
+2.1 Algorithm Library

 The algorithm library contains a collection of signal processing algorithms implemented as a hierarchy of C++ classes.
 The implementation of this hierarchy using an abstract base class, AlgorithmBase, and virtual functions or methods that comprise the interface contract, is the single most important feature, since it makes the library extensible.
 All algorithm classes are derived from this base class.
-However, since it is an abstract class, no objects are ever directly instantiated from it.
-Instead, it defines the interface contract, specifying virtual functions that all Algorithm classes must provide, and centralizes useful protected data common to all algorithms, such as sample frequency and frame duration.
-The interface contract is summarized in Table 1:
+Users can directly use any of this algorithm in their application as shown in table 1 as long as users link their code with our library.